 ANSWER: Sorry to hear that!
 I have narrow feet too, so heel slippage is something I’m unfortunately very familiar with.

 Hiking Boots for Narrow Feet?

 First, be sure you buy hiking boots for narrow feet – certain brands run narrower than others, such as Teva (for water shoes), Vasque (for hiking shoes) Asolo (for hiking boots), and La Sportiva (for mountaineering boots).
 Others run very wide, so just make sure you start off on the “right footing” by sticking to the narrower brands.

-Next, use insoles if you aren’t already.
+In addition to having shoes that are designed for narrow feet, use insoles (if you aren’t already).
 I like Superfeet (my review on Superfeet is here).
-That will fill up the heel of the boot and help a bit with slippage.
+The insoles will fill up the heel of the boot and help a bit with slippage.

 Finally, and very importantly, make sure you are lacing your boots properly.
 There is a special lacing technique for people with narrow feet.
 Check out my pictures below.
 Please excuse the dirt on my well used (but loved) Vasque Kota hiking shoes 🙂

-Step 2: After you’ve made the loops, thread the remaining lace through the opposite loop, as shown in the picture.
+After you’ve made the loops, thread the remaining shoelace through the opposite loop, as shown in the picture.
 Then tighten the laces.